-Associated command line option -S Associated configuration parameter stagedir system configuration parameter
+Associated command line option -s Associated configuration parameter stagedir

 RFM\SYSLOG\ADDRESS

 The address of the Syslog server to send performance logs.
 The address is specified in host:port format.
 If no port is specified, the address refers to a UNIX socket.